hendersontrent/theft/README.md

 accessed by users is shown below.
 Note that prior to `v0.6.1` of, many of the `theftdlc` functions were contained in `theft` but under other names.
-To ensure the `theft` ecosystem is as user-friendly as possible and can scale to meet future demands, `theft` has been refactored to be just feature extraction, while `theftdlc` handles all the analysis of the extracted features.
-The deprecated names—such as `tsfeature_classifier()` being the outdated version of `classify()`—are also still available for now in `theftdlc`.
+To ensure the `theft` ecosystem is as user-friendly as possible and can scale to meet future demands, `theft` has been refactored to just perform feature extraction, while `theftdlc` handles all the processing, analysis, and visualisation of the extracted features.

 <img src="man/figures/theft-ecosystem.png" width="900" alt="Schematic of the theft ecosystem in R" />